prashantrathi8579/nestjs-mastra-mcp-gateway/README.md

 If `MCP_API_KEY` is present, every request must send `x-api-key: <value>`.

+## Why you'd fork this

+- You want to understand MCP gateways without building from scratch
+- You're thinking about exposing internal APIs (Jira, Slack, etc.) via MCP
+- You want a reference for handling auth + caching + tool dispatch properly
+- You want to add multiple surfaces to one gateway

 ## Extending the gateway

 ### Add a new MCP surface